corinnebara/ucdplink/README.md

 The main function **ucdplink** produces a conflict-month dataset with information on monthly casualties from various forms of violence.
-For more details on the variables included in final dataset please consult the [Codebook](https://github.com/corinnebara/ucdplink/releases/download/v1.0.0/Codebook.pdf).
+For more details on the variables included in the final dataset please consult the [Codebook](https://github.com/corinnebara/ucdplink/releases/download/v1.0.0/Codebook.pdf).
 The procedure has three steps: